AvneeshSarwate/browser_drawn_projections/src/sketches/sonar_sketch/javascriptLivecoding.md

 debug1 : seg 1 : s_tr 3 : str 1 : q 1
 ```

-could have conditials added to it, and would be expressed in JavaScript as:
+could have conditials added to it, and would be executed in JavaScript as:

 (this is the "runtime version" of the code)
 ```javascript